jaantollander/masters-thesis/content/35_monitoring.md

 We can use the Slurm job ID to retrieve Slurm job information such as project and partition.
 For example, the project could also be useful for identifying if members of a particular project perform problematic file I/O patterns.

-We discuss the issues we had with the entry identifiers in Section \ref{issues-with-entry-identifiers}.

 ## Operations and statistics
 Each Lustre server keeps counters for all of its targets.